Quadratic Leibniz conformal algebras

 \cl{ $^{1}$zjs9932@126.com} \cl{ $^{1}$School of Information Engineering, Longyan University, Longyan 364012, Fujian, P. R. China} \cl{ $^{2}$hongyanyong2008@yahoo.com} \cl{ $^{2}$College of Science, Zhejiang Agriculture and Forestry University,} \cl{ Hangzhou 311300, Zhejiang, P. R. China}

 \vs{8pt}

-{ \parskip .005 truein \baselineskip 3pt \lineskip 3pt {{\bf Abstract:} In this paper, we study a class of Leibniz conformal superalgebras called quadratic Leibniz conformal superalgebras.
-An equivalent characterization of a Leibniz conformal superalgebra $R=\mathbb{C}[\partial]V$ thought three algebraic operations on $V$ are given.
-By this characterization, several constructions of quadratic Leibniz conformal superalgebras are presented.
-Moreover, one-dimensional central extensions of quadratic Leibniz conformal superalgebras are considered using some bilinear forms on $V$.
-In particular, we also study one-dimensional Leibniz central extensions of quadratic Lie conformal superalgebras. \vs{5pt}
+{ \parskip .005 truein \baselineskip 3pt \lineskip 3pt {{\bf Abstract:} In this paper, we study a class of Leibniz conformal algebras called quadratic Leibniz conformal algebras.
+An equivalent characterization of a Leibniz conformal algebra $R=\mathbb{C}[\partial]V$ through three algebraic operations on $V$ are given.
+By this characterization, several constructions of quadratic Leibniz conformal algebras are presented.
+Moreover, one-dimensional central extensions of quadratic Leibniz conformal algebras are considered using some bilinear forms on $V$.
+In particular, we also study one-dimensional Leibniz central extensions of quadratic Lie conformal algebras. \vs{5pt}